Local Development Scheme (LDS) News Update

 - it sets out the programme for the preparation of DPDs over a three-year period including timetables indicating when the various stages in the preparation of any particular DPD will be carried out.

-- View the Local Development Scheme work programme as agreed by Cabinet on 16 December 2021, and replaces the LDS published in December 2020.
+- View the Local Development Scheme as agreed by Cabinet on June 2022, and replaces the LDS published in December 2021.